Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

   > Note:
   > If you really need to work with a source file containing spaces (like in *space invaders.mojo*), you can use "" on Windows to compile the source like this: `mojo "space invaders.mojo"`.

 * For a list of keywords, see *keywords.txt*.
 Keywords normally cannot be used as identifiers.
-It is not recommended, but if it is really necessary, you can enclose a keyword in backticks `` to force its use as an identifier (see error.mojo).
+It is not recommended, but if it is really necessary, you can enclose a keyword in backticks `` to force its use as an identifier (see error.mojo in § 9.4 where keyword ref is used as a variable name).

 ## 3.2 Comments and Doc comments